jcastillo6/functionalProgramming/README.md

  # functionalProgramming
-There you can find some examples of what functional programing in java is
+Here you can find some examples of what functional programing in java is